kgreif24/zjets_omnifold/fastjet/README.md

 ## Submitting jobs to Condor via lxplus

 Jobs can be submitted to Condor using the script `Condor/Matt_Condor_Script.py`, executed from the `fastjets` directory.
-The submission syntax and options are the same as for the standard `./doHisto.out` call, with the exception of two new
+Submissio will request 8 cpu, 32GB and "nextweek" runtime The submission syntax and options are the same as for the standard `./doHisto.out` call, with the exception of two new
 commands: